By Momina Mela

 Eliot, unintentionally offers an apt description of confessional poetry, as he is conscious of how the placement of emotion within poetry ‘depersonalizes’ the work of the poet.
 The act of crafting emotion into poetry itself is a depersonalizing act as the reconstruction of the poet’s private experience for a public readership does to a great extent disconnect the author from the text.

 In comparison to female confessional poets, male confessional poetry has been regarded with less ridicule as accusations of being merely ‘therapeutic’.
 This is often due to the detachment which occurs with the adoption of personas, even though female poets such as Sexton, Plath and even Olds integrate the use of personas in their work as well.
 Male poets have, throughout history seen women as symbolic subjects or muses within literature, depicted as lovers or mythologized figures which act as extensions of the male persona.
-Sandra M.Gilbert writes inplath1 regards to the predicament of the male confessional poet in ‘My Name Is Darkness: The Poetry of Self-Definition’:
+Sandra M.Gilbert writes in regards to the predicament of the male confessional poet in ‘My Name Is Darkness: The Poetry of Self-Definition’:

 The male confessional poet-Lowell, Berryman, Yeats-writes in the certainty that he is the inheritor of major traditions, the grandson of history, whose very anxieties, as Harold Bloom has noted, are defined by the ambiguities of the past that has shaped him as it shaped his fathers.
 The female poet, however, even when she is not consciously confessional like Plath or Sexton, writes in the hope of discovering or defining a self, a certainty, a tradition.